travis-ci/docs-travis-ci-com/user/deployment/appfog.md

 Travis CI can automatically deploy your [Appfog](https://www.appfog.com/) application after a successful build.

-For a minimal configuration, all you need to do is add the following to you `.travis.yml`:
+For a minimal configuration, add the following to your `.travis.yml`:

 ```yaml
 deploy: